How to Use LinkedIn Effectively

 Think of your banner as a free billboard.
 Make it stand out.
 But also keep it simple.
 Less is more lads.
 Stay on-brand by adding your logo or slogan.
 Add in a CTA

-📸Optimise Your Bio:
+📸Optimise Your Headline:

 Don’t just put: ‘Socials Manager’.
 That’s boring, there’s loads of social managers out there - what makes you different?
 Make it clear: Who do you help? ➔ How do you help them ➔ Unique Selling Point